TiManGames/AmnesiaTheDarkDescent/README.md

 ## Building & Playing (Linux)

-There are quite a few extra steps required to be able to successfully build everything on Linux.
-This is partially due to incorrect configuration in the default repository.
+There are a few extra steps required to be able to successfully build everything on Linux compared to Windows.

 ### Building the Engine, Game & Editors